About this course

 What you’ll learn

-• Successful writing connects with its intended readers; practice thinking more about what readers want and need.
+- Practice thinking more about what readers want and need.

-• Learn how to envision a possible project.
+- Learn how to envision a possible project.

-• Discover how to analyze a text, zooming out of the sentences to assess the larger components.
+- Discover how to analyze a text, zooming out of the sentences to assess the larger components.

-• Learn how to communicate your ideas positively and persuasively.
+- Learn how to communicate your ideas positively and persuasively.

 Course highlights

 This course best suits good critical thinkers with confident writing skills.
-In addition to two editing assignments and two essays, WRR310 includes two projects.
+In addition to two editing assignments and two essays, WRR316 includes two projects.
 In the group project, students interview a professional editor and present their findings to the class.
 In the pairs project, students experience the author-editor relationship by working with a partner, offering each other developmental and substantive advice on the second essay.

 Rebecca Vogan